-In 2006, the Mexican Ministry of Health recommended use of magnesium sulfate and added it to the national essential drug list.
-However, in practice the drug is often not used in accordance with the guidelines.
-The Population Council conducted research to determine how often magnesium sulfate is used to treat pre-eclampsia and eclampsia in Mexico, and to understand health providers’ reasons for non-use.
+In 2006, the Mexican Ministry of Health recommended use of magnesium sulfate to treat eclampsia and added it to the national essential drug list.
+However, in practice the drug was often not used in accordance with the guidelines.
+The Population Council conducted research to determine how often magnesium sulfate is used to treat pre-eclampsia and eclampsia in Mexico, and to identify health providers’ reasons for non-use.

 - Lack of knowledge of the current treatment recommendations